AlistairMacDiarmid/manga-pdf-converter/README.md

 # Manga PDF Converter

-A Python script that automatically converts manga/comic book images organized in volume folders into individual PDF files.
+A Python script that automatically converts manga/comic book images organised in volume folders into individual PDF files.
 Perfect for creating digital manga volumes from scanned pages or downloaded chapters.

 ---

-*Click the download button below to save this README as a markdown file for your GitHub repository.*

 ## 🚀 Features